lsst-camera-visualization/visualization-server/README.md

 This module contains a simple restful interface for testing if new images are available from the CCS test stand.
-It is currently only partially implemented, but what is here should be enough to begin to test the "Check for latest event" functionality to be added to the firefly visualization client.
+It is currently only partially implemented, returning fake fits files generated every 10 seconds, but what is here should be enough to begin to test the "Check for latest event" functionality to be added to the firefly visualization client.

 To run the project: